Dollar-cost Averaging (DCA) is a simple strategy to distribute funds into your portfolio as they are added to your exchange account.

 Begin by clicking the "Create Automation" button.

-This button will allow us to select the assets we would like to include in our portfolio.
+The "Select Asset" button will allow us to select the assets we would like to include in our portfolio.
 These will be the same assets that will be bought during each DCA event.

 Notice that another convenient way to quickly allocate assets based on the current balances you have on the exchange would be to click the "Allocate from Balances" button.
 This will immediately pull your balance information from the exchange and display the percent allocations for each asset on your exchange account.